stylus/stylus/operators.md

 ### Additive: + -

-multiplicative and additive binary operators work as expected, and type conversion is applied within unit type classes, or default to the literal value.
-For example if we perform `5s - 2px` we will get `3s`.
+Multiplicative and additive binary operators work as expected.
+Type conversion is applied within unit type classes, or default to the literal value.
+For example `5s - 2px` results in `3s`.

     15px - 5px
     // => 10px